What Is a Money Market Account?

 How do money market accounts work?

-In terms of access, some money market accounts allow account owners to use checks and ATM cards.
+Some money market accounts allow account owners to use checks and ATM cards.
 However, some banks may limit the number of withdrawals.

-Benefits and drawbacks of money market accounts
+Advantages and drawbacks of money market accounts

 Like any account, there are pros and cons associated with opening a money market account.